Magnolia-Tech-Services-LLC/crawl4ai/COOLIFY_DEPLOYMENT_INSTRUCTIONS.md

 ## Troubleshooting

 ### Redis Connection Issues
-- Verify Redis service name matches the `REDIS_URI` environment variable
+- Verify both `crawl4ai` and `redis` services are running in Coolify
-- Check that both services are in the same Docker network
+- Check that both services are in the same Docker network (`crawl4ai-network`)
-- Verify Redis is accessible: `redis-cli -h crawl4ai-redis ping`
+- Verify Redis is accessible from crawl4ai container: `docker exec <crawl4ai-container> redis-cli -h redis ping`
+- Check Redis logs in Coolify for any errors
+- Verify `REDIS_URI` environment variable is set correctly (should be `redis://redis:6379/0` from compose)

 ### Ollama Connection Issues
 - Verify Ollama service name in `OLLAMA_BASE_URL`